BLOG |

 If your company is planning to close its entity in Malaysia, one of your biggest concerns is likely this: How do we retain key talent without triggering visa issues, retrenchment penalties, or compliance headaches?

 The good news?
-It’s possible to retain your workforce while winding down operations — legally and efficiently.
-In fact, many regional companies use an Employer of Record (EOR) to avoid the administrative and legal complexity of running a local entity.
+It's possible to retain your workforce while winding down operations — legally and efficiently.
+In fact, many regional companies use professional employment services to avoid the administrative and legal complexity of running a local entity.

 In this guide, we'll walk you through: